UV coloration in flowers: Background

 Ultraviolet light is a form of electromagnetic radiation that ranges in wavelengths from 10 nm to 400 nm.
 This wavelength is shorter than visible light but longer than X-rays.
-As it sits on the lower edge of visible light, is what gives its name.
+The name is derived from its position just beyond the higher ("ultra"), by frequency and energy, end of visible light, in conjunction with the closest visible color (violet).
 The most effective wavelength of UV light is approximately 250 nm.
 It was discovered in 1801 by German scientist Johann Wilhelm Ritter when he noticed that paper soaked with silver chloride darkened faster than regular paper when hit by sunlight.
 Then in 1878, UV light was first observed to have the ability to kill bacteria which led to understanding how UV can damage cells and mutate DNA in 1960.
 At that point they began to refer to it as "ionizing radiation" for the harmful impacts the shorter wavelengths exhibited.
 Also it can be used in microscopy as a tag known by Green Fluorescent Protein (GFP) to track development and movement of structures within the cell when shined under UV emitting lightbulbs.
 Ultraviolet light has positive effects such as vitamin-D production in skin tissue and negative effects of sunburn damage and inflammation in the same part of the body.